Eheindj/RobloxGuard-1.0/README.md

 ## 📊 Model Benchmark Results

-We benchmark RoGuard 1.0 model on a comprehensive set of open-source datasets for both prompt and response, as well as on RoGuard-Eval.
+We benchmark Roblox Guard 1.0 model on a comprehensive set of open-source datasets for both prompt and response, as well as on Roblox Guard-Eval.
 This allows us to evaluate our model on both in-domain and out-of-domain datasets.
 We report our results in terms of F-1 score for binary violating/non-violating classification.
 In the table below, we compare our performance with that of several well-known models.
-The RoGuard 1.0 outperforms other models while generalizing on out-of-domain datasets.
+The Roblox Guard 1.0 outperforms other models while generalizing on out-of-domain datasets.
 - **Prompt Metrics**: These evaluate how well the model classifies or responds to potentially harmful **user inputs**
 - **Response Metrics**: These measure how well the model handles or generates **responses**, ensuring its outputs are safe and aligned.